All posts

 In addition to the IRS user fee, some taxpayers may incur costs related to preparing Form 8802.
 These may include professional preparation fees or service fees charged by third-party providers that assist with completing the application.

 For taxpayers who prefer a structured preparation process, Form8802.com provides a guided service designed to help ensure accurate completion of the application and expedited receipt of each tax residence certificate.
+Taxpayers who are ready to proceed can prepare Form 8802 online.

 Does the IRS Fee Cover Form 6166?